New York exhibit taps into dialogue on race and policing

 “The whole purpose of this was not to necessarily take a stand one way or the other … but to generate empathy,” Vasudevan said.
 “A lot of the divisiveness and a lot of the issues just come from a lack of understanding on either side.”

-Delores Jones-Brown, director of the Center on Race, Crime and Justice at John Jay College of Criminal Justice in New York, said art could be an effective medium for broaching controversial topics.
+Delores Jones-Brown, director of the Centre on Race, Crime and Justice at John Jay College of Criminal Justice in New York, said art could be an effective medium for broaching controversial topics.

 "Art is less threatening and people are willing to be exposed to things via art that they are not willing to be exposed to via other means," she told Reuters.